 How the software updating process worked out

-I’ve been editing for broadcast clients on Avid since 1998 and experienced in managing both straightforward one client and more complex multi-client system upgrades.
-Whist this was written some time ago the essential elements around allowing time to resolve problems without any transmission deadlines still apply.
+I’ve been editing for broadcast clients on Avid since 1998 and have experience in managing both straightforward one-client and more complex multi-client system upgrades.
+Although this was written some time ago, the core principles around allowing time to resolve problems without transmission deadlines still apply.

 Before I started, I ensured I had scheduled some clear workdays.
 From experience, I know that significant upgrades usually have at least a few problems to resolve, which can take some time to fix.
 I think it’s always best to avoid upgrades when you are under pressure or have work deadlines to meet.